 2016 Life Science R & D Expenditures: 110th Ranked: 83,957,000

 The US Department of Defense awarded UMass a five year, $6.25 million, grant to study the pathways that cause initial molecular-scale responses.

-UMass investigators received nearly $5 million from 2013 to 2017 for researching γ-secretase inhibitors and to use them to develop targeted therapy of diseases such as cancer and graft-versus host- disease.
+UMass investigators received nearly $5 million from 2013 to 2017 to research γ-secretase inhibitors as well as use them to develop targeted therapy of diseases such as cancer and graft versus host disease.

 A Developmental Biology lab at UMass received a five year, $3.29 million, NIH award to continue researching gene function in mammals and the significance of "knockout" genes.

 Demonstrate Your Research Products at this University of Massachusetts Event